mikolodziejczyk/GitTagPractice/readme.md

 Git Tag Practice
 ---

-The first release, at first untagged.
-The second release, tagged from scratch.
-The third release, tagged from scratch.

 This is git tag practice area.

 1. Lightweight vs. annotated tags - which one to use.